Tubs-Pluginz/StatusPlugin/README.md

   - The Plugin got Placeholders:
     - `%tubsstatusplugin_status_playername%` (playname should be changed out for the real Playername, Duuuh.)
     - `%tubsstatusplugin_status%`
+- Groupmode
+  - turn on Group Mode in the Config and preconfigure set Groups for Players
+  - A Player will not be able to set a fully custom status but he can use one of the preconfigured Groups.

 ## Permissions

 - `StatusPlugin.setStatus`: Allows a player to set their own status and remove it. (default: `true`)
+- `StatusPlugin.group.set`: Allows players to set their status as a group status. (default: `true`)
 - `StatusPlugin.admin.setStatus`: Allows a player to set and remove other players' statuses. (default: `false`)
 - `StatusPlugin.admin.reload`: Allows a player to reload all statuses.(default: `false`)
 - `StatusPlugin.admin.setMaxlength:` Allows a player to set the maximum length of statuses. (default: `false`)